freesouls/face-alignment-at-3000fps/README.md

 ```
 When training, this configure file will be parsed, and images under the root folder will be loaded.
 You can refer to `main.cpp` for details how the configure file is parsed.

+the parameters setting above is just an example, you have to change to fine tune your own model for your dataset.

-off course you can still set the parameters like this directly in the codes.
+off course, you can still set the parameters like this directly in the codes.
 ```
 Parameters params;
 params.local_features_num_ = 300;